 Program Description:

-Project GUIDE (Geared to Understanding and Identifying Desired Employment) is a 14-week pre-apprenticeship program that offers youth ages 16-24 job readiness and technical skills training and paid internship opportunities with local businesses in fast growing industries.
+Project GUIDE (Geared to Understanding and Identifying Desired Employment) is a pre-apprenticeship program offering youth ages 16-24 job readiness, technical skills training, and paid internship opportunities with local businesses in fast-growing industries.

 Customized Workforce Training for In-Demand Industries:

-In June 2021, we are launched our first cohort for Project GUIDE in partnership with Frederick Community College.
-We specialize in customizing workforce training for in-demand industries that prepare youth ages 16-24 for entry level positions.
+In June 2021, we launched our first cohort for Project GUIDE in partnership with Frederick Community College.
+We specialize in customizing workforce training for in-demand industries that prepare youth ages 16-24 for entry-level positions.
 The first in-demand industry selected for the pre-apprenticeship program is Construction and Skilled Trades.
-The construction and skilled trades industry is considered one of the top five largest industries in Frederick County and has a +8.3 percent 5-year job growth rate.* Also, this industry offers the opportunity for substantial wage and career growth, which makes it more accessible for youth to gain employment and earn a living-wage.*
+The construction and skilled trades industry is considered one of the top five largest industries in Frederick County and has a +8.3 percent 5-year job growth rate.* Additionally, this industry offers opportunities for substantial wage and career growth, which makes it more accessible for youth to gain employment and earn a living wage.*

 *FCWS Industry Snapshot Construction & Skilled Trades